Aberdeenshire Family Support Service

 We can offer you one-to-one support if you would like to speak to someone, confidentially, about a loved one you are concerned about.

-Each support session lasts around one hour and the frequency can be arranged to suit your needs.
-Carly travels across Aberdeenshire and frequently uses rooms in libraries, community centres and treatment services to meet with family members or support can be arranged via phone or video calls (Zoom etc).
+Each support session lasts around one hour, and the frequency can be arranged to suit your needs.
+We travel across Aberdeenshire and frequently uses rooms in libraries, community centres and treatment services to meet with family members or support can be arranged via phone or video calls (Zoom etc).

 Group Support

-Carly facilitates an online Family Support Group every fortnight.
-It is held on Zoom and it is open to any adult affected by someone else’s substance use.
+We facilitate an online Family Support Group every fortnight.
+It is held on Zoom and it is open to anyone 16 or over affected by someone else’s substance use.
 The group offers a chance to connect with other family members who are likely going through similar things to you.
 The format of the group varies so that there is something to hopefully suit everyone.
-Sometimes we have guest speakers, sometimes we have activities planned (e.g. cooking/baking) and sometimes we have a general meeting offering people the chance to share their stories, support one another and learn from one another.
+Sometimes we have guest speakers, sometimes we have activities planned (e.g. cooking/baking) and sometimes we have a general meeting offering people the chance to share their stories, support and learn from one another.

-Please note that there are other peer-led family support groups operating across Aberdeenshire, contact Carly for up to date information on what is on offer in your area.
+Please note that there are other peer-led family support groups operating across Aberdeenshire, contact us for up-to-date information on what is on offer in your area.

 CRAFT